Xilinx/Alveo-Cards/master/debugging/source/docs/common-steps.md

 ***This is for the more advanced user comfortable with manually programming FPGAs***

 If a card can't be seen by multiple systems via `lspci`, the next step is to see if the FPGA is alive by determining if it can be seen in Vivado HW manager.
-The steps for connecting the U50 and U200/250/280 cards are below.
+The steps for connecting the U50/U55C and U200/250/280 cards are below.

-For the U50:
+For the U50 and U55C:

-1. An Alveo Programming Cable is necessary to see the U50 in Vivado Hardware Manager
+1. An Alveo Programming Cable is necessary to see the U50/U55C in Vivado Hardware Manager
 2. The Alveo Programming Cable is shown in Figure 3 in UG1377: [UG1377 V1.1](https://www.xilinx.com/support/documentation/boards_and_kits/accelerator-cards/ug1377-alveo-programming-cable-user-guide.pdf)
 3. Follow the directions in UG1377 to connect the Alveo Programming Cable between a computer and the card.
     a.
 Pages 1-13